 Each Party shall establish an administrative or judicial procedure enabling copyright owners who have given effective notification of claimed infringement to obtain expeditiously from a service provider information in its possession identifying the alleged infringer.]

-[KR propose: Article 9quinquies.6
+[KR propose; NZ/ASN/AU oppose: Article 9quinquies.5

-Criminal Procedures and Remedies]
+Criminal Procedures and Remedies

-[KR propose; NZ oppose: Each Party shall provide for criminal procedures to be applied against any person who, without authorization of the holder of copyright or related rights in a motion picture or other audiovisual work, knowingly uses or attempts to use an audiovisual recording device to transmit or make a copy of the motion picture or other audiovisual work, or any part thereof, from a performance of the motion picture or other audiovisual work in a public motion picture exhibition facility.]
+Each Party shall provide for criminal procedures to be applied against any person who, without authorization of the holder of copyright or related rights in a motion picture or other audiovisual work, knowingly uses or attempts to use an audiovisual recording device to transmit or make a copy of the motion picture or other audiovisual work, or any part thereof, from a performance of the motion picture or other audiovisual work in a public motion picture exhibition facility.]

-[ASN/IN/NZ propose: SECTION 10
+[ASN/IN/NZ/AU/KR propose: SECTION 10